 And so, without further ado, let’s jump right into the Pros of taking AP classes.

 AP classes prepare you for college and university

-I’m not going to lie to you: AP classes are difficult.
+I’m not going to lie to you: Advanced Placement classes are difficult.
 They are structured similarly to college and university courses.
 And depending on the subject, the AP exam is definitely on-par with the difficulty level of many college final exams.

 While this may sound like you’re putting more on your plate unnecessarily, it’s a great opportunity to prep for college.
 You can bring your study skills, time management, priority and goal-setting, and expectations up to par with what you’ll soon be experiencing in every class.